XiaofeiCao/work/cadl-ranch-arm.md

              |-> Resource Move // move resource to another subscription(not sure, maybe just in Resources is enough?)
 ```

+### Proposal 2
-2. Flatten the hierarchy, only Resources
+Flatten the hierarchy, only Resources, since almost all operations must belong to a certain resource.
 ```
 Azure
  |-> ResourceManager